jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/implementation_plan.md

    - *Preparation (2024-02-25):* Aligning config templates with optimisation sweep requirements (depth, dilation, device budgeting) so experiments start with consistent measurement hooks.
    - *Profiling queue (2025-10-26):* Reserved GPU profiling slots and drafted telemetry capture checklist (gradient noise, calibration drift, throughput) so multi-scale trials align with the diagnostics cadence introduced in Sprint 3.
    - *Sweep scheduling (2025-10-28):* Outlined batching/queueing strategy using the experiment tracker to publish interim results and persisting profiler traces for downstream reporting automation.
-5. **Market-state embeddings** — Train volatility and regime embedding heads that feed into the policy layers, ensuring the configuration system can toggle them for ablation studies. **Status:** 🗓 Planned — designing embedding interfaces compatible with the forthcoming labelling pipeline.
+5. **Market-state embeddings** — Train volatility and regime embedding heads that feed into the policy layers, ensuring the configuration system can toggle them for ablation studies. **Status:** ✅ Completed — categorical regime signals now flow through the dataset, DataModule, and Lightning module with configurable embedding heads and regression coverage.
    - *Notes (2024-02-25):* Waiting on market-regime labelling outputs to set embedding dimensionality and regularisation schedules that will feed optimisation metrics.
    - *Telemetry sync (2025-10-26):* Coordinated embedding metrics (regime coverage, volatility reconstruction loss) with diagnostics logging so future experiments surface embedding health alongside calibration stats.
    - *Kickoff tasks (2025-10-29):* Drafted embedding module API sketch aligned with calibration-head adapters, stubbed config toggles for embedding ablations, and scheduled fixture updates that include the new embedding tensors for upcoming PPO warm-start experiments.
+   - *Implementation (2025-10-31):* Landed regime-token ingestion in `SQLiteMarketDataset`, extended `SlidingWindowDataset` and the DataModule with state-token windows, introduced `MarketStateEmbedding`, wired YAML toggles, and added unit coverage exercising the new embedding path.

 **Exit Criteria**